DrKins/react-canvas-game/README.md

 ## 🔠 Features

 - **Player Movement:** Use the keyboard to move the yellow circle horizontally across the canvas.
-- **Obstacle Generation:** Black boxes appear dynamically and move toward the player.
+- **Obstacle Generation:** green slimes appear dynamically and move toward the player.
-- **Collision Detection:** Destroy black boxes when they collide with the player.
+- **Collision Detection:** Destroy green slimes when they collide with the player.
-- **Gameplay Limit:** A maximum of 5 black boxes are allowed on the screen at any time.
+- **Gameplay Limit:** 5 seconds delay between slime spawn.

 ---